Saint Luke's Hospital Center for Precision Oncology

 Saint Luke’s Cancer Institute’s precision oncology experts treat your tumor’s mutation, not just your cancer’s location.
-Our specially trained experts will identify the exact genomic alteration causing a tumor and find the best individualized treatment plan for your type of cancer.
-The Center for Precision Oncology team’s expertise in clinical oncology, tumor genomics, and computational biology make us the region’s leader.
+Our specially trained experts will identify the exact genomic alteration causing a tumor and find the individualized treatment plan for your type of cancer.
+Saint Luke's Hospital Center for Precision Oncology team’s experience in clinical oncology, tumor genomics, and computational biology makes us leaders in the field of genomics.

 Call 816-932-2950 to schedule a consultation.

-- What makes Saint Luke's Center for Precision Oncology services so unique?
+- Why Saint Luke’s Center for Precision Oncology?

 - Who is eligible for this service?

-Anyone with advanced stage cancers can seek genomic testing and treatment at Saint Luke’s Center for Precision Oncology, even if that person isn’t a Saint Luke’s Cancer Institute patient.
-You will meet with our experts for an initial consultation to determine the best course of action.
-We can also give a second opinion on any previous genomic testing.
+Adults with cancers can seek genomic testing and treatment at Saint Luke’s Center for Precision Oncology, even if that person isn’t a Saint Luke’s Cancer Institute patient.
+You will meet with our experts for an initial consultation, virtually or in-person, to determine the best course of action.
+We can also give a second opinion based on the results of any previous genomic testing.
+We recommend that patients are referred to the program as early as possible, even if other standard-of-care options are being pursued.

 - How can patients outside Kansas City access this service?